ooUglyGuyoo/Intro_to_Aerial_Robot/Projects/proj3phase2/README.md

 ## others
 ### Environment issues
 - Ceres solver 1.14.0 is installed in the docker image.
-The installation followed https://zhuanlan.zhihu.com/p/151675712
+The installation followed [this link](https://zhuanlan.zhihu.com/p/151675712)
 - Files copied from previous assignment (tag_detector and stereo_vo_estimator)
 - aruco-1.2.4 is also added to the src folder
 - libdw is installed